 - Serato DJ Lite – While it does come with full functionality with DJUCED software, if you want to fully explore the Serato DJ experience you’ll need to pay extra to unlock the Pro version.

 Getting a controller with motorized platters for scratch DJing can be challenging due to the high cost of entry.
 But Hercules has managed to break this trend with the most affordable option on the market.
 While it might not have all the bells and whistles, it offers beginner scratch DJs the most authentic scratch experience possible without breaking the bank.

 It’s well constructed and also features flip-out feet for a more comfortable ergonomic height for scratching.
 If you don’t want to spend too much on DJ gear with motorized platters, the Inpulse T7 is a great choice.

 Best Scratch DJ Controller For Rekordbox

-- Pro Level Layout – Pioneer is a name that is synonymous with pro-level gear.
-The DDJ 1000 emulates the look of Pioneers club level gear.
-If you end up getting booked for gigs it will be easy to transition from this controller to club gear without a huge learning curve.
+- Pro-Level Layout – Pioneer is a name that is synonymous with pro-level gear.
+The DDJ-FLX10 emulates the look of Pioneers club-level gear.
+If you end up getting booked for gigs, it will be easy to transition from this controller to club gear without a huge learning curve.

-- Beat FX – Packed with 18 hardware effects you can stretch your creative mixing to the next level.
-Apply the effects to any connected device including microphones.
-This is excellent for scratch DJs that like to MC or freestyle during their sets.
+- Beat FX & Stem Controls – Packed with 18 hardware effects and Stem controls.
+You can stretch your creative mixing to the next level.
+Apply the effects to any connected device, and chop up tracks in real time.
+This is excellent for scratch DJs that like to incorporate acapella sections in their sets.

 - 4 Channels Available – Access to 4 channels is nearly an essential component for scratch DJs.
 You can still perform a great set on a 2 channel controller but having access to 4 expands your creative options.
 Dedicated scratch tracks or samples can be ready to go at the drop of a beat.